Chart Color Schemes

 Bundoora has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 52 projects that are expected to impact the area.
-Notable projects include the M80 Ring Road Completion, Research and Development Centre, Bundoora Centre Expansion, and Uni Hill Factory Outlets Stage 3A.
-The following list details those projects likely to be most relevant.
+The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 51 such projects that may affect this area.
+Notable projects include the M80 Ring Road Completion, Research and Development Centre, Uni Hill Factory Outlets Stage 3A, and 149 McKimmies Road Residential Precinct.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.